krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 1. &nbsp; Perfect binary tree

-As shown in the Figure 7-4 , in a "perfect binary tree," all levels of nodes are fully filled.
+As shown in Figure 7-4, in a "perfect binary tree," all levels of nodes are fully filled.
 In a perfect binary tree, the degree of leaf nodes is $0$, and the degree of all other nodes is $2$; if the tree's height is $h$, then the total number of nodes is $2^{h+1} - 1$, showing a standard exponential relationship, reflecting the common phenomenon of cell division in nature.

 !!! tip